 Store nitisinone in the refrigerator between 36 and 46 degrees F (2 and 8 degrees C).
+Do not store in the bathroom.
 Keep nitisinone out of the reach of children and away from pets.

 - If you have any questions about nitisinone, please talk with your doctor, pharmacist, or other health care provider.

 - Nitisinone is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.